-Given the counts table of two nominal variables, we can state how closely related the variables are with each other using measures of nominal association [Agresti 1990].
+Given the counts table of two nominal variables, we can state how closely related the variables are with each other using measures of nominal association [1].
 These measures are analogous to measures of correlation between numeric variables.
 Several measures of nominal association exist.
-The choice depends on factors such as the size and shape of the counts table and the presence of low counts [Agresti 1990].
-For our purpose, we want a measure of association that is valid for counts tables that may be large, non-square and may contain low cell counts - all properties of counts tables from high cardinality variables.
-We also want a measure of association that has a bounded range of values, so it is easy to compare two values.
-One such measure is the Uncertainty
+The choice depends on factors such as the size and shape of the contingency table and the presence of low counts [1].

-4.2.2 Determine top k associated variables for each nominal variable
+4.2.2 Determine the top k associated variables for each nominal variable

 For now, we select some k greater than 2, depending on the memory space available.
 Since there may be variables that are only weakly associated with other variables, we cannot use a threshold on the measure of association chosen in Section 4.2.1.
-By selecting k to be greater than 2, we ensure that we use at least one analysis variable for each target variable.
+By selecting k to be greater than 2, we ensure that we use at least one analysis variable for ordering, spacing and classing each target variable.

 In summary, FCA has its own strengths and weaknesses.
 With FCA, memory usage is reduced and, in fact, controllable.
 Also, we empirically show in Section 7 that FCA provides better classing trees compared to MCA for some data sets.
 FCA however needs a longer run time compared to MCA.
-This is due to the one-at-a-time analysis as well as the need for pre-processing.
+This is due to the oneat-a-time analysis as well as the need for pre-processing.
 In the context of visualization tools, intelligently mapping nominal values to numbers is a pre-processing step that can be run in batch mode.
 Hence, the run time may not be as important compared to memory space in some situations.

-4.3 Reduce Number of Dimensions to Keep
+4.3 Number of Dimensions to Keep

 The CA family of techniques uses forms of decomposition (e.g., Singular Value Decomposition, Eigenvalue Analysis) to extract the set of independent dimensions.
-By default, all forms of CA will keep all independent dimensions calculated [Greenacre 1993] which, for high dimensional high cardinality data sets, require a lot of space.
+By default, all forms of CA will keep all independent dimensions calculated [8] which, for high dimensional high cardinality data sets, require a lot of space.
 These independent dimensions are ordered by diminishing importance.
 Part of the CA output is the set of eigenvalues (principal inertia) that indicate the importance of each independent dimension.
 The first dimension, which is the most important dimension, will have the highest eigenvalue.
 We plot the eigenvalue by dimension number (called a Scree Plot) and find the 'elbow', the point at which the change in consecutive eigenvalues is small.
 We keep only the dimensions up to the 'elbow'.
-This is a common technique used in Factor Analysis [SAS Institute Inc 2000].
+This is a common technique used in Factor Analysis [17].
 This technique is independent of the particular version of CA we use for the Distance Step.